microsoft/aks-postgre-keyrotation/docs/running-pipelines.md

 # Running from Azure Pipelines

 The pipeline files can be found under the ~/PostgreKeyRotation/Deployment.
-The file named pg-keyrotation-pipeline.yml creates the environment and pg-keyrotation-ci.yml shows an example of deploying using blue / green deployments.
+The file named pg-keyrotation-ci.yml creates the environment and pg-keyrotation-pipeline.yml shows an example of deploying using blue / green deployments.

+This documentation assumes there is an existing Azure DevOps organization and project setup and that we are creating new Azure Pipelines to handle the automation of this deployment.
+If that is not the case, please follow the guidance on the Azure DevOps [docs page](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ## Steps